fsschneider/DeepOBS/docs/user_guide/overview.rst

 used to build new deep learning models that are not (yet) part of DeepOBS.

-The outputs of the data loading module is illustrated in the figure below and is further described in the API section for :doc: '../api/tensorflow/datasets' and :doc: '../api/pytorch/datasets' respectively.
+The outputs of the data loading module is illustrated in the figure below and is further described in the API section for TensorFlow (:doc:`../api/tensorflow/datasets`) and PyTorch (:doc:`../api/pytorch/datasets`) respectively.

 .. image:: ImageNetOutput.png
     :scale: 20%